Clariti23/coin-tiger-frontend/README.md

 ## Getting started
 Fork and clone the repo to your local machine.
 In ```package.json``` you'll want to make sure the start script is set to ```react-scripts start``` instead of ```serve -s build```.
 Next, you will need to run through the app, comment out the ```production``` API strings, uncomment the local API strings for hitting the localhost:3000 server, and then paste those local strings into the API variables that follow.
 Run ```npm start``` if the ```.lock``` file isn't in the repo.
 From here you are ready to rock and roll with ```npm start```.
-Please

 ## Link to Web App
 CoinTiger is alive and roaring at https://cointiger.herokuapp.com/.

 ## Contributions
-Wow, it would be dope if anyone else is interested in making a PR for CoinTiger.
-Some features that would be really cool that I haven't gotten to yet, but wouldn't mind getting around to at some point: D3/Chart.js to with basic ROI curves for each basket.
+Wow, it would be dope if anyone else is interested in making a PR for CoinTiger!
+Some features that would be really cool that I haven't gotten to yet, but wouldn't mind getting around to at some point:
+- Chart.js to with basic ROI curves for each basket.
 Ideally you can click on the card, it flips over, then you see the chart of it's performance since the indexing date.
+- Covariance calculations with two different baskets
+- Other performance metrics besides percentage change in basket value